 To produce the annual Clery report submitted to the U.S. Department of Education, the Director of Campus Security and Public Safety sends a letter of request to the Helena Police Department which provides crime statistics data for within and bordering the geographical area of the college campus.
 The Director of Campus Security Public Safety reviews and analyses the third-party Campus Security Vendor's incident logs for reportable crime data.
 The Director of Campus Security meets with the Assistant Dean of Students and Director of Residential Life and Housing to review crime reports received from all Campus Security Authorities.
-The Director of Campus Security and Public Safety meets with each Title IX Co-Coordinator to review the number of reportable crimes received from the Title IX Co-Coordinators, the college's Victim Advocate from the Friendship Center, and from the Director of the Wellness Center.
-Protective measures for the victims-regarding housing, parking, registration for classes, "no contact" orders, or order of protections are shared with a limited number of individuals: Director of Campus Security and Public Safety, Title IX Coordinator; Student Conduct Administrator (who also supervises housing and parking), Registrar; the Dean of Students & Retention; and the Vice President for Finance and Administration.
+The Director of Campus Security and Public Safety meets with each Title IX Co-Coordinator to review the number of reportable crimes received from the Title IX Co-Coordinators.

+Protective measures for the victims-regarding housing, parking, registration for classes, "no contact" orders, or order of protections-are shared with a limited number of individuals: Director of Campus Security and Public Safety, Title IX Coordinator; Student Conduct Administrator (who also supervises housing and parking), Registrar; the Dean of Students; and the Vice President for Finance and Administration.
 Protective measures are kept in separate files in each office outside of the general access of other personnel in the department.